juri-sinitson/angular-monorepo/README.md

 <!-- TOC --><a name="general"></a>
 ## General
-We follow the architecture described by [M. Steyer](https://www.angulararchitects.io/en/ebooks/micro-frontends-and-moduliths-with-angular/).
+The architecture used here is described by [M. Steyer](https://www.angulararchitects.io/en/ebooks/micro-frontends-and-moduliths-with-angular/).
-As also mentioned in this book we use the [ddd plugin](https://www.npmjs.com/package/@angular-architects/ddd).
+As also mentioned in this book the [ddd plugin](https://www.npmjs.com/package/@angular-architects/ddd) is used.

 <!-- TOC --><a name="own-additionsmodifications"></a>
 ## Own additions/modifications